-The numbers, based on our analysis of over a billion tweets, confirm Twitter's steady growth (largely outside US) while maintaining excellent retention and stickiness.
+The numbers, based on our analysis of over a billion tweets, confirm Twitter growth and its steady nature (largely outside US) while maintaining excellent retention and stickiness.

 Sysomos is the social intelligence company backed by data science that gives businesses immediate context to the hundreds of millions of conversations happening online every day.
 The Sysomos social intelligence platform continuously decodes these conversations and news stories to give marketers real-time answers about what their customers think and feel.
 More than 1,400 global brands and agencies including United Health Group, 3M, Boeing, Edelman, Genetech, Marriott and Ogilvy trust Sysomos for their social intelligence.
 Sysomos has offices in seven cities worldwide, including London, New York, San Francisco and Toronto.